Content Creators

 💡 Tip: If you’re building a Decentraland World, you can always increase the scene size to increase your limits.

 The content in a Decentraland scene must also avoid spilling onto neighbor parcels.
-If any of the models in your scene extend beyond the limits, the Scene Editor will mark these in red.
+If any part of the models in your scene extend beyond the limits, when you open the scene preview you will see these parts cut off.
+The Scene Editor will mark the entire model in red, but you should only really worry about the parts of the model that extend beyond the scene limits.

 Scene settings #